VMaster123/dreu/logs/week-07.md

 ## Notes

 - Sorry for the delay.
 Please note that the code is in its elementary stages and have not been fully set in stone.
-Full disclosre I used AI for the programming, and will comb over the code extensively by hand alongside using verification and validation methods in the next upcoming weeks. https://www.overleaf.com/read/jmqnkwyxsdbz#ff567c
+Full disclosre I used AI for the programming, and will comb over the code extensively by hand alongside using verification and validation methods in the next upcoming weeks.
+Also I could not upload the data since it was too large. https://www.overleaf.com/read/jmqnkwyxsdbz#ff567c